tosimiadesoye/tosimiadesoye/README.md

 ## Hello I'm Tosimi :sparkling_heart: 👋🏽

-Motivated Software Developer with extensive knowledge of React, JavaScript, HTML & CSS.
-Experience in development, testing, and debugging.
-With over 2 years of practical software development.
-I am skilled at contributing to Production and delivering software & automation that meets stakeholders requirements and keen to continue developing my skills and learn new software and technologies
+Motivated Frontend Developer at Google with knowledge of React, Vue, Typescript, JavaScript, Node.js, HTML & CSS.
+Highly skilled at contributing to a project from prototyping to delivering software that meets stakeholders’ requirements.
+I am keen to continue developing my skills by learning new software development skills, techniques and am eager to take on innovative projects.

 ### I :heart: GitHub :octocat: